IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 	- Just heard from Feldspar that theyre going to be "modified" by a guest consultant with Luca Industries - for battle
 	- entirely against his original wishes - they're using science to inflict violence
 	- this is not going to be good for the image of Luca Industries
-- what does he want the pcs to actually do?
+- Konrad can't do anything legally to stop them, because Giltstern already owns the goods.
+Wants the PCs to do damage control - figure out what the automata are being used for, try to stop anything really bad from happening
+	- doesn't have much money to pay them back with - offer to owe them a favor
+- Maybe ask them why they're in the city - there's better employ for adventurers out in the wild
+	- warn them about Vasilev
+- what do they do from here? go where? clockwork is at the docks, or feldspar's apt
+	- would like some sort of skill challenge thing. go to the docks then race back to bridgetown

 ### Finding Feldspar

-Encounter that: ties in the Fray, also includes Konrad + clockwork
+Encounter that: ties in the Fray, also includes clockwork

-Fray-tide moves in
+Fray-tide moves in ==this definitely deserves some description
 - Feldspar is leaving on one of the giltstern trading galleons - need to get to him before it leaves
 	- time limited encounters  - do a clock, lose time with each failure?
 	- if they don't find him, Luca or Clockwork have info